Back to blog

 This recipe is adapted from Antonio Carluccio's Vegetables — my all-time favourite cookbook.

-🍄 Earth Meets Earth: Pinot Noir's forest floor notes echo mushrooms’ umami, especially with Swiss brown or oyster.
+Earth Meets Earth: Pinot Noir's forest floor notes echo mushrooms' umami, especially with Swiss brown or oyster varieties.

-🔥 Lighter Structure, Big Impact: Pinot’s silky tannins and acidity balance this deeply savoury, aromatic dish.
+Lighter Structure, Big Impact: Pinot's silky tannins and acidity balance this deeply savoury, aromatic dish without overwhelming it.